 Class IV deep tissue laser therapy is one of the more clinically significant tools available for peripheral neuropathy.
 The laser delivers concentrated light energy into affected tissues at a depth that targets nerve structures, blood vessels, and surrounding soft tissue simultaneously.

 At the cellular level, laser therapy stimulates mitochondrial activity, which increases the production of ATP and accelerates the tissue repair process.
 It also promotes vasodilation in the treated area, which improves blood flow and oxygen delivery.
 For neuropathy patients, this combination of effects can reduce the intensity of burning and tingling sensations and gradually support nerve healing over a series of treatments.
+Some patients describe the session as a mild warming sensation that is easy to fit into a workday.

 Chiropractic Care and Spinal Assessment